Positron: Experimental clues and discovery

-Likewise, in 1929 Chung-Yao Chao, a graduate student at Caltech, noticed some anomalous results that indicated particles behaving like electrons, but with a positive charge, though the results were inconclusive and the phenomenon was not pursued.
+Likewise, in 1929 Chung-Yao Chao, a Chinese graduate student at Caltech, noticed some anomalous results that indicated particles behaving like electrons, but with a positive charge, though the results were inconclusive and the phenomenon was not pursued.
+Fifty years later, Anderson acknowledged that his discovery was inspired by the work of his Caltech classmate Chung-Yao Chao.
+Anderson used the same radioactive source but adopted a magnet cloud chamber which allowed him to see the anti-electron tracks.

-Carl David Anderson discovered the positron on 2 August 1932, for which he won the Nobel Prize for Physics in 1936.
+Anderson discovered the positron on 2 August 1932, for which he won the Nobel Prize for Physics in 1936.
 Anderson did not coin the term positron, but allowed it at the suggestion of the Physical Review journal editor to whom he submitted his discovery paper in late 1932.
 The positron was the first evidence of antimatter and was discovered when Anderson allowed cosmic rays to pass through a cloud chamber and a lead plate.
 A magnet surrounded this apparatus, causing particles to bend in different directions based on their electric charge.
 The ion trail left by each positron appeared on the photographic plate with a curvature matching the mass-to-charge ratio of an electron, but in a direction that showed its charge was positive.

 Anderson wrote in retrospect that the positron could have been discovered earlier based on Chung-Yao Chao's work, if only it had been followed up on.
 Frédéric and Irène Joliot-Curie in Paris had evidence of positrons in old photographs when Anderson's results came out, but they had dismissed them as protons.

 The positron had also been contemporaneously discovered by Patrick Blackett and Giuseppe Occhialini at the Cavendish Laboratory in 1932.
 Blackett and Occhialini had delayed publication to obtain more solid evidence, so Anderson was able to publish the discovery first.